ybraz/htb/web-requests/theory.md

 4. Key Exchange: The client and server exchange keys to establish a secure connection.
 5. Finished: The client and server exchange messages to confirm that the handshake is complete.

+## HTTP Methods

+HTTP defines several methods to indicate the desired action to be performed on a resource.
+The common HTTP methods are:
+- GET: Retrieves data from the server.
+- POST: Submits data to the server.
+- PUT: Updates an existing resource.
+- DELETE: Deletes a resource.
+- HEAD: Retrieves response headers only.
+- OPTIONS: Retrieves the supported HTTP methods.
+- PATCH: Partially updates a resource.

+Most modern web applications mainly rely on the GET and POST methods.
+However, any web application that utilizes REST APIs also rely on PUT and DELETE, which are used to update and delete data on the API endpoint, respectively.

+## HTTP Status Codes

+HTTP status codes indicate the status of the HTTP request.
+The common HTTP status codes are:
+- 1xx: Informational
+- 2xx: Success
+- 3xx: Redirection
+- 4xx: Client Error
+- 5xx: Server Error

+Common HTTP status codes:
+- 200 OK: The request was successful.
+- 201 Created: The resource was created.
+- 204 No Content: The server successfully processed the request but did not return any content.
+- 301 Moved Permanently: The resource has been moved permanently.
+- 302 Found: The resource has been found.
+- 400 Bad Request: The request was invalid.
+- 401 Unauthorized: Authentication is required.
+- 403 Forbidden: Access is forbidden.
+- 404 Not Found: The resource was not found.
+- 500 Internal Server Error: The server encountered an error.

+## HTTP Headers

+HTTP headers provide additional information about the request or response.
+The common HTTP headers are:

+- `Content-Type`: Specifies the MIME type of the content.
+- `Content-Length`: Specifies the length of the content in bytes.
+- `User-Agent`: Specifies the user agent making the request.
+- `Host`: Specifies the domain name of the server.
+- `Accept`: Specifies the MIME types accepted by the client
+- `Authorization`: Specifies the credentials for authentication.
+- `Cache-Control`: Specifies caching directives.
+- `Cookie`: Specifies the cookies sent by the server.
+- `Location`: Specifies the URL for redirection.

+### Security headers

+- `Strict-Transport-Security`: Enforces the use of HTTPS.
+- `Content-Security-Policy`: Specifies the content security policy.
+This header helps prevent cross-site scripting attacks.
+Instructs the browser to only load resources from specific origins.
+- `X-Content-Type-Options`: Prevents browsers from MIME-sniffing a response away from the declared content-type.
+- `X-Frame-Options`: Prevents clickjacking attacks by ensuring that a web page can only be displayed in a frame on the same origin as the page itself.
+- `Referrer-Policy`: Controls how much referrer information should be included with requests.